szellmann/visionaray/README.md

 ### Library

-Visionaray is a template library, so that most algorithms are implemented in headers located under `include/visionaray`.
+Visionaray is a template library, so that most algorithms are implemented in header files located under `include/visionaray`.

 - [include/visionaray/math](/include/visionaray/math): GLSL-inspired math templates, wrappers for SIMD types, geometric primitives
 - [include/visionaray/texture](/include/visionaray/texture): texture management templates and texture access routines
 - [include/visionaray](/include/visionaray): misc. ray tracing templates, BVHs, render targets, etc.

 Visionaray can optionally interoperate with graphics and GPGPU APIs.
 Interoperability with the respective libraries is compiled into the Visionaray library.
-When not needing GPU interoperability, chances are high that you don't need to link with Visionaray, but can rather use it as a header only library.
+When GPU interoperability isn't requierd, chances are high that you don't need to link with Visionaray but can rather use it as a header only library.

 - [include/visionaray/cuda/](/include/visionaray/cuda/), [src/visionaray/cuda](/src/visionaray/cuda): CUDA interoperability classes
 - [include/visionaray/gl](/include/visionaray/gl), [src/visionaray/gl](/src/visionaray/gl): OpenGL(ES) interoperability classes

-Headers in `./detail` subfolders are not part of the public API.
+Files in `./detail` subfolders are not part of the public API.
 Code in namespace `detail` contains private implementation.
 Template class implementations go into files ending with `.inl`, which are included at the bottom of the public interface header file.

 ### Applications